ploink/psumon/README.md

 |5V      | ±5%      | 50mV  |RED       |
 |12V     | ±5%      |120mV  |YELLOW    |

+This is how it works:
-When voltage and ripple are within limits, the corresponding LED lights continuously.
+* When voltage and ripple are within limits, the corresponding LED lights continuously.
-When voltage OR ripple exceeds the limit once, it blinks once every 3 seconds or so.
+* When voltage or ripple exceeds the limit once, it blinks once every 3 seconds or so.
-When it exceeds any limit twice it blinks twice, ... and so on, up to 5x.
+* When it exceeds the limit twice it blinks twice, ... and so on, up to 5x.
-When any led blinks 3x or more, the buzzer beeps 1x or more.
+* When any led blinks 3x or more, the buzzer beeps 1x or more.
-The 3.3V power may not be present on every connector, in that case the green LED will be off and the voltage is ignored.
+* The 3.3V power may not be present on every connector, in that case the green LED will be off and the voltage is ignored.

-There is an optional header to connect an external LED, for example your system power LED.
-It wil signal the worst of the three voltages.
+* There is a header to connect an optional external LED, for example your system power LED.
+It signals the worst of the three voltages.

+## Parts
+FIXME

+## Calibration
+FIXME